jkminder/data2neo/docs/schema_syntax.md

 # Schema Syntax
 The *conversion schema* defines, which relational entities are converted to which graph elements (nodes and relations).
 As we have seen in the [Introduction](introduction.md), the `Converter` expects resources as inputs.
 A resource is a wrapper around a relational entity.
 Each resource has a *type* associated with it that corresponds to the *type* of entity it wraps.
 The *type* must be defined for every `Resource` instance and accessible at `Resource.type`.
 In the schema file we speficy for each *type* what the `Converter` should do when it encounters this *type*.
 The schema allows for one-to-one, one-to-many and many-to-one (with the help of [merging](#merging-nodes)) conversions of relational entities to graph elements (nodes and relations).

 We define this behavior in the schema file.
-The file follows a modified schema syntax.
+The file follows a modified YAML schema syntax.
 We will now look at our example from the [Quick Start](../README.md).
 ```yaml
 ENTITY("Flower"):
     NODE("Flower") flower: